zhenjia2017/RDUKG/README.md

    (3) Add **%NEO4J_HOME%\bin** to path in the system variables.

- - After configuring the neo4j environment, test if you can successfully run MKG.
+ - After setting up the Neo4j environment, verify that MKG runs successfully.

    (1) Open cmd, input **neo4j.bat console**.
 The following output should be achieved.